 This is one reason why more and more creative agencies are coming to see as part of their brief the administration and curation of brand compliance systems on behalf of their clients.
 What once might have been seen as a purely administrative function has taken on a more strategic importance.
-And given the recent reductions in corporate staffs during the pandemic, brand-compliance is a job that could easily fall to the wayside—with the potential for significant negative impact over the long haul—if agency partners do not step up and offer to play that role.
+And given the recent reductions in corporate staff during the pandemic, brand compliance is a job that could easily fall to the wayside—with the potential for significant negative impact over the long haul—if agency partners do not step up and offer to play that role.

 Achieve Global Brand Compliance Easily With CampaignDrive By Pica9

 CampaignDrive by Pica9 is one of the best brand compliance solutions that empowers multi-located brands to deploy brand-compliant, localized marketing campaigns across every location.
 Learn more.